 Parameter Description System Description System hardware description.
 System Object ID MIB II object identifier for switch's network management subsystem.
 System Up Time Length of time the current management agent has been running.
-(Note that the first value is 1/100 seconds.)
+(Note that the first value is $1/100$ seconds.)
 Network Host Name Name assigned to the switch system.
 System Contact Contact person for the system.
 System Location Specifies the area or location where the system resides.

-Maximum string length is 255, but the screen only displays 45 characters.
+^{} Maximum string length is 255, but the screen only displays 45 characters.
 You can use the arrow keys to browse the whole string.

-Displaying Switch Version Information
+Displaying Switch Version

-Use the Switch Information screen to display hardware/firmware version numbers for the main board, as well as the power status.
+Use the Switch Information screen to display hardware/firmware version numbers for the switch, as well as the power status of the system.